terra-classic-io/website/CONTRIBUTE.md

 - `logo`: The logo of the project.
 Optional.
 - `categories`: The categories of the project.
 At least one (valid categories are listed below).

 Projects have to be added in alphabetical order.
+The page will display projects in random order.

 ## Project Categories